ConsumerDataStandardsAustralia/standards-maintenance/README.md

 Commences on the 8th of September 2021

-Concludes on the 3rd of November 2021
+Concludes on the 1st of December 2021 (extended)

 Refer to Decision Proposal 212 for all Meeting Agendas and Minutes: [Decision Proposal 212 - Maintenance Iteration 9](https://github.com/ConsumerDataStandardsAustralia/standards/issues/212)

 ## Next Iteration
 Maintenance Iteration 10

-Commences: To-be-advised.
+Commences: 16th of February 2022

 Decision Proposal to be drafted.